-- 1. Open a solution. - 2.
-Select Fortify > Options.

-- 3. Select Project Settings. - 4.
+- 1. With a solution open in Visual Studio, select Fortify > Options. - 2.
+Select Fortify > Options. - 3.
+In the Options dialog box, select Project Settings on the left. - 4.
 Do one of the following: - To configure quick scans for the projects in the open solution, select the Enable Project Specific Settings check box. - To configure quick scans for by default for all projects scanned from this Visual Studio instance, select the Configure Defaults link. - 5.
 On the Advanced Scan Options tab, select the Enable quick scan mode check box.